sampsyo/cs6120/content/blog/2025-03-06-path-profiling.md

 However, there are a number of cases in which edge profiling just isn't sufficient in providing a strong enough analysis for profile-guided optimization – furthermore, often making wrong predictions.
-This issue has been known for a while, but ignored, as alternative, more accurate forms of profiling have historically come with a higher overhead.
+This issue has been known for a while, but has been tolerated as alternative, more accurate forms of profiling have historically come with a higher overhead.

 As such an example, one more accurate form of profiling which analyzes larger portions of the graph, is **path profiling**.
 As its name would suggest, rather than looking purely at edges within the control flow graph and examining those which are the most frequently visited,